ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ## Interact with it over the network

 You currently have no ingress into your Kubernetes deployment, so you can't access it directly from your host's web browser.
+But we can get around this problem by just spinning up another pod in the cluster, and accessing it from there instead.

 First lets note down the pod's IP address:

     kubectl get pods -o wide